 Zakopane is an outdoor wonderland that provides visitors access to snow-capped peaks, waterfalls, alpine forests, mountain lakes, wildlife, quaint towns, and meadow-filled valleys.

 The Carpathian Mountains are the second-highest mountain range in Europe behind the Alps.
 Zakopane offers visitors a wide range of sports such as mountain biking, hiking, skiing, and even paragliding.
 Zakopane is about as far south as Poland gets, bordering Tatra National Park, there is no shortage of activities here.

 Where is Zakopane, Poland?

 Zakopane is a Polish town in the extreme south of the country next to Slovakia.
-It’s in the Podhale region nestled at the food of the Tatra Mountains.
+It’s in the Podhale region, nestled at the foot of the Tatra Mountains.

 It’s about 110 km from the major city of Krakow and will take you about two hours of drive time to get there by bus or car.